Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 The painting above the fireplace depicts Tatyana, a beautiful young woman with auburn hair.
 Strahd commissioned the painting over four centuries ago to impress his beloved.
 The fact that [[4.
 World Almanac/NPCs/Ireena Kolyana.md\|Ireena Kolyana]] looks exactly like Tatyana is proof to Strahd that both women were born with the same soul.

 The back wall of the fireplace contains a secret door, which is opened by lifting the poker from its stand.
 The fire must be extinguished in order for anyone to reach the secret door safely.
-Otherwise, a creature that enters the fireplace for the first time on a turn or starts its turn there takes `dice: 1d10|avg` (`1d10`) fire damage and catches fire.
-Until someone takes an action to douse the flames on the creature, it takes `dice: 1d10|avg` (`1d10`) fire damage at the start of each of its turns.
+Otherwise, a creature that enters the fireplace for the first time on a turn or starts its turn there takes `dice:1d10|text(5)` (`1d10`) fire damage and catches fire.
+Until someone takes an action to douse the flames on the creature, it takes `dice:1d10|text(5)` (`1d10`) fire damage at the start of each of its turns.
 (This fire damage is cumulative with the damage from standing in the fireplace.)

 The secret door provides access to area K38.